dodona-edu/judge-r/README.md

 ### Tabs

 First of all, something you can't see in the example code above.
 Dodona groups contexts in tabs.
 These are represented in the R judge by the files containing the test code.
 The name of the file (without the `.R`) extension is used to name the tab.
 A file should contain one or more calls to `context`.
+Tabs are ordered lexicographically by their filename.
+To make sure that tabs can be in a logical order, leading digits followed by a dash (`-`) are also stripped from the filename.

 ### Contexts